 Do you need full legal representation where a lawyer handles all aspects of the appeal, or do you just need legal advice on a key issue so you can handle the appeal on your own?

-It may make sense for you to hire a lawyer for legal advice if:
+It may make sense for you to hire disability lawyers in Ontario:

 However, you might benefit from full representation if: